saphetor/varsome-api-client-python/README.md

 We suggest that you create a python virtual environment instead of globally installing the library.

-There are several ways to create a virtual environment, but you can refer to [pip installation](https://pip.pypa.io/en/stable/installing/) and
+There are several ways to create a virtual environment, but you can refer to [pip installation](https://pip.pypa.io/en/stable/installation/) and
-[virtualenv installation](https://virtualenv.pypa.io/en/stable/installation/) to first install these 2 tools if you don't have them already installed via a package manager (Linux) or HomeBrew (MacOS), etc.
+[virtualenv installation](https://virtualenv.pypa.io/en/latest/installation.html) to first install these 2 tools if you don't have them already installed via a package manager (Linux) or HomeBrew (MacOS), etc.
 Remember to use "sudo -H" when installing on Mac.

-To create a virtual environment, you can follow the [user guide](https://virtualenv.pypa.io/en/stable/userguide/) or simply run:
+To create a virtual environment, you can follow the [user guide](https://virtualenv.pypa.io/en/latest/user_guide.html) or simply run:

     virtualenv -p path_to/python3 venv_dir_name

 Activate the virtual environment:

     source venv_dir_name/bin/activate

+You will also need to install the requests module:

+    pip install requests

 Finally, to use the client, either download or clone the repository from github and place the `varsome_api` folder inside your project's directory, or run: